Appointments

 • Terminally ill patients.

-• Housebound patients who never leave home and have chronic conditions that require monitoring.
+• Housebound patients who never leave home and have chronic conditions that need monitoring.

 Who will be visiting you?